oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 ## Your Project: Secure Authentication for Vanilla JavaScript

-You are going to create a calorie counter app using just JavaScript DOM APIs and a simple REST server.
+You will create a calorie counter app using just JavaScript DOM APIs and a simple REST server.
 The goal is to create a web interface to track meals and display a running total of calories.
-For the backend, you are going to use Express to serve your static files and expose a few REST methods to manage meals.
+For the backend, you will use Express to serve your static files and expose a few REST methods to manage meals.

-It's inevitable at some point you will have to integrate an external library or dependency in an app.
-And since every app needs authentication, I'll show you how to integrate [Okta's Sign-In Widget](https://developer.okta.com/code/javascript/okta_sign-in_widget) to authenticate a user and verify REST API requests are coming from an authenticated user.
+You will inevitably have to integrate an external library or dependency in an app at some point.
+And since every app needs authentication, I'll show you how to integrate [Okta's Sign-In Widget](https://developer.okta.com/code/javascript/okta_sign-in_widget) to authenticate a user and verify REST API requests coming from an authenticated user.

 Here's a quick preview of what you will build.